 During this unit, encourage students to begin walking, jogging or running laps as soon as they arrive.
 The teacher or an assigned aide needs to be ready with a box of drinking straws or popsicle sticks.
 Students receive one for each lap -- and are encouraged to walk or run at their own pace.
-Have the aide gather and tally each student's mileage as you begin Today's Chat odav's Chat:
+Have the aide gather and tally each student's mileage as you begin Today's Chat

-Targeted competency: PL 2.6.6 -- in which students should: Explore muscular strength building activities guided by the teacher (e.g., lunges, wall sits, resistance bands)
+Targeted competency: PL 2.8.3 -- in which students should: